Now accepting new clients

 Then somehow, within a few minutes, you are back in the same painful place.

-Underneath it, one partner may feel criticized, alone, unwanted, or not good enough.
-The other may feel overwhelmed, blamed, dismissed, or like nothing they do is ever right.
+Underneath it, one partner feels criticized, alone, or not good enough.
+The other feels overwhelmed, blamed, or like nothing they do is ever right.
+So one of you reaches harder to be heard, and the other pulls further away to get relief.

 When Issues Feel Stuck

 Some couples come in because the same painful conversation keeps repeating.
 Others come in because a particular issue has become gridlocked.
+Money, parenting, intimacy, family boundaries, where to live, or how responsibilities are divided.

+Sometimes the issue looks practical on the surface, but it carries much deeper meaning underneath.
 When a conversation starts to feel that loaded, it becomes harder to listen.
 Each person is no longer only responding to the topic.
-They are also responding to what the topic seems to say about their needs, values, safety, belonging, or place in the relationship.
+They are also responding to what the topic seems to say about their needs, values, safety, or place in the relationship.

 What You May Work On In Sessions

 The work is practical.
-It connects directly to the conversations you are trying to have at home, in the car, over dinner, after work, over text, or right before bed when both of you are already tired.
+It connects directly to the conversations you are trying to have at home, in the car, over dinner, after work, or right before bed when both of you are already tired.

 You Do Not Need To Have The Whole Story Figured Out